 Technical analysis.
-We analyze past market movements and apply that analysis to the present in an attempt to recognize recurring patterns of investor behavior.
+We analyze past market movements (for example, momentum) and apply that analysis to the present in an attempt to recognize recurring patterns of investor behavior.

 Technical analysis does not consider the underlying financial condition of a company.
 This presents a risk in that a poorly managed or financially unsound company may underperform regardless of market.